Chengdu Things to Do: A Local’s Guide to Exploring the City’s Best Sights

 From pandas and ancient streets to delicious food and scenic hikes, Chengdu is bursting with exciting things to do.
 Whether you're exploring historical landmarks, immersing yourself in culture, or indulging in mouthwatering cuisine, this city has something for every type of traveler.
 Don’t miss out on these unforgettable experiences—Chengdu things to do await!

-Your Way Holiday’s Curated Collection of Best Chengdu Sights and Must-Do Travel Experiences
+Your Way Holiday’s Handpicked Chengdu Luxury Hotels and Unforgettable Travel Experiences

 We design private and tailor-made Chengdu tours customized to your travel style at affordable local prices.
 You’ll enjoy the comfort of a private, spacious car and the company of a professional local guide with over 5 years of experience, dedicated exclusively to you or your group.
 From transportation and tickets to authentic dining experiences (we always recommend the dishes most loved by locals), everything will be arranged according to your preferences.
 Please take a look at some of our most popular Chengdu tours below: